jayantgupta/ADC_Project/project_3/README.md

-NOTE:-

-Changed the function name in keyval.h as follows
-PUT -> _PUT
-GET-> _GET
-DELETE->_DELETE

-This is done to avoid conflict with the GET, PUT and DELETE definitions in rpc_kv.x file

 INSTALLATION.

+Assuming the system is to installed on n01-n09 on the server.

 To build the executables run the following command.